 - Charming small town of Egna (Neumarkt)

 Our excursion today includes driving along part of the famous South Tyrolean Wine Road, one of the oldest wine routes in Italy.
-Our first visit is to Hocheppan Castle, a medieval fortress perched on the precipitous crag, further evidence that we are travelling through a contested frontier.
-The site may first have been fortified by a confederation of Alpine tribes in antiquity.
-The present castle, founded around 1125 and largely rebuilt in the 13th century, was approached through a complex system of outworks, guarded by towers much of which date to the 16th century.
-Outside the actual enceinte, an open round fortification guards the site.
+Our first visit is to Hocheppan Castle, a medieval fortress perched on a precipitous crag, further evidence that we are travelling through a contested frontier.
+The present castle, founded around 1125 and largely rebuilt in the 13th century, was approached through a complex system of outworks, guarded by towers.
 Dominating the castle is the high pentagonal tower typical of German castles, but rare in the Tyrol.
 The Romanesque frescoes (c.
 1131) in the castle chapel are some of the best preserved in Tyrol.
-The small chapel has three apses.
 Christ in Majesty dominates the central apse.
 On the wall above the apses are Christ flanked by the Apostles.
 Images on the chapel walls depict scenes from the Life of Christ and the apostles and other Biblical scenes, such as The Parable of the Wise and Foolish Virgins.

-The Tyrol is famous for its wines and one of the most notable vineyards, with an international reputation, is the Parco nell’Ombra del Paradeis of Lois Lageder.
+The Tyrol is famous for its wines and one of the most notable vineyards is the Parco nell’Ombra del Paradeis of Lois Lageder.
 We shall visit the winery to enjoy lunch accompanied by some of the vineyard’s fine wines.

 Innsbruck - 4 nights